cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 >>> # this is a comment
 ```

-In the code example, we also observe blocks of code *indented* to the right.
-By convention, most Pythonistas use four spaces to denote one level of indentation.
+In the code example, we also observe blocks of code *indented* (shifted) to the right.
+By convention, most Pythonistas use *four spaces* to denote one level of indentation.
 Indented lines of code belong together.
 For example, the seven lines below `def do_something(n_times=10):` define a block of code belonging to that statement (note that statements introducing a block always end with a `:`).
 Within this block, there are two additional blocks defined by additional indentation.

 Blocks are necessary to define scopes, something which we will discuss later in this course.

 Finally, the example contains *function calls*.
-We will discuss functions later in this course, for now you can think of a function as a mini-program (or mini-script).
+We will discuss functions in detail later in this course, but for now you can think of a function as a mini-program.
 Whenever you call a function, Python runs the whole mini-program defined by the function.
 The syntax for calling a function is a pair of parenthesis `()` right after the name of the function.
 In the example code, `range(n_times)`, `print(i)`, `print("Odd")`, `do_something()`, and `print(counter)` are all function calls.
 Note that you can supply so-called *arguments* between the parentheses if the function takes parameters.
 All function calls in the example have exactly one argument, except for `do_something()`, which has no argument.
 Arguments allow us to pass additional information to the function.

 Like most programming languages, Python is very picky about correct syntax.
 For example, capitalization matters, so `print` is not the same as `Print`.
 A missing `:` in places where a colon should be triggers a syntax error.
 Incorrect indentation can either lead to a syntax error or to non-intended behavior (which means the Python program runs without errors, but does not do what the programmer intended).
-It is very instructive to just try out code in the interactive interpreter, for example:
+It is very instructive to try out code in the interactive interpreter, for example:

 ```python
 >>> Print("Hello")